Remember the McLean Sandwich? This is Better

 October 12 & 13, 2008

 Let’s be honest: I could have chosen a better place to hike during peak foliage this year.
-For there are very limited views at the expansive McLean Game Refuge, which straddles both Granby and northern Simsbury.
+For there are very limited views at the expansive McLean Game Refuge, which straddles both Granby and northwestern Simsbury.
 But this year, I think I enjoyed the Fall colors in a different, more contemplative way.

 The history of this place is fairly unique – as taken from the McLean Website: